utah-cs4470-sp25/class/hw13/README.md

 Implement this optimization in `cg_array_loop_expr`.
 Only apply this optimization if the loop bounds are integer constants.

-## Multiplications by power of two
+## P4.
+Multiplications by powers of 2

 When you execute the JPL expression `x * 256`, this generates the following assembly code: